darthpelo/SurviveAmsterdam-backend/README.md

 * Retrieve all the Products saved on the DB

 ### Disclaimer
-1) I am not a backend developer, my tech background are iOS, hardware and firmware, so feel free to give me suggestions or create pull requests.
+1) I am not a backend developer, my technical background is iOS, hardware and firmware, so feel free to give me suggestions or create pull requests, to improve the handler.

-2) Due to the purpose of this project, I don't made any dumb of the SQLite DB before any deploy.
+2) Due to the purpose of this project, I create an instance of the database internally in the project (this is a SQLite DB).
+So after each deploy, the database is destroyed and recreated.

 ### To Do list
 - [x] Delete function